powerboat9/bombadillo/README.md

 ### Documentation

-Bombadillo has documentation available in two places currently.
+Bombadillo has documentation available in three places currently.
 The first is the [Bombadillo homepage](https://rawtext.club/~sloum/bombadillo.html#docs), which has lots of information about the program, links to places around Gopher, and documentation of the commands and configuration options.

 Secondly, and possibly more importantly, documentation is available via Gopher from within Bombadillo.
 When a user launches Bombadillo for the first time, their `homeurl` is set to the help file.
 As such they will have access to all of the key bindings, commands, and configuration from the first run.
 A user can also type `:?` or `:help` at any time to return to the documentation.
 Remember that Bombadillo uses vim-like key bindings, so scroll with `j` and `k` to view the docs file.

+Lastly, this repo contains a file `bombadillo-info`.
+This is a duplicate of the help file that is hosted over gopher mentioned above.
+Per user request it has been added to the repo so that pull requests can be created with updates to the documentation.

+The longterm hope is to create an installer of some sort that will move bombadillo onto a users path (compiling if need be) and installing a man file (yet to be created) onto their system.
+There is also talk about being able to open local files and use bombadillo as a pager, which would enable linking in the included help file.

 ## Contributing